JoeyTravel/Heroku/MEAN_Readme.md

  * `package.json` - A configuration file that contains the metadata for the application.
 When there is a `package.json` file in the root directory of the project, Heroku will use the Node.js buildpack to deploy the application.

+ * `app.json` - A manifest format for describing web apps.
+It declares environment variables, add-ons, and other information required to run an app on Heroku.
+It is required to create `Deploy to Heroku` button.